ucsdarclab/CtRNet-robot-pose-estimation/README.md

 More details see `environment.yml`.

 ## Usage
-- See `inference.ipynb` for example single frame inference.
+- See `inference_single_frame.ipynb` for example single frame inference.
 - We provide ROS node for CtRNet, which subscribes image and joint state topics and publishes robot pose.
 ```
 python ros_node/panda_pose.py